Govindachandra (Gahadavala dynasty): Family

 Four queens of Govindachandra are known: Nayanakeli-devi, Gosalla-devi, Kumara-devi, and Vasanta-devi.
 The first two bore the title of the chief queen (patta-mahadevi), probably one after another.
 The 1119 Kamauli grant of Govindachandra records a gift by the chief queen Nayanakeli.
 The later 1151 CE Bangarmau grant records a gift by the chief queen Gosalla-devi.

 An undated Sarnath inscription of Kumaradevi indicates that she was a Buddhist.
 Her father Devarakshita, a member of the Chikkora dynasty of Pithi, was a Pala vassal.
-Her mother Shankaradevi was a daughter of the Rashtrakuta Mathana-deva of Anga, who was also a Pala feudatory.
+Her mother Shankaradevi was a daughter of the Rashtrakuta Mathana-deva of Anga, who was also a Pala feudatory & the maternal uncle of the Pala ruler Ramapala, according to the Ramacharitam.
 Vasantadevi was also a Mahayana Buddhist, as attested by a text called Ashta-Sahasrika-Prajna-Paramita.

 Three sons of Govindachandra are known: Asphota-chandra, Rajya-pala and Vijaya-chandra.
 Asphotachandra bore the title Yuvaraja (heir apparent), as attested by 1134 CE inscription.
 Rajyapala bore the title Maharajaputra (prince), as attested by the 1143 CE Gagaha inscription and the 1146 CE Varanasi inscription.
 But the actual successor of Govindachandra was Vijayachandra, whose first inscription is dated 1168 CE.
 It is not known why Vijayachandra ascended the throne when Asphotachandra was the yuvaraja.
 It is possible that the other two princes died during Govindachandra's lifetime, or that Vijayachandra defeated them in a war of succession, but there is no concrete evidence for either of these hypotheses.

 The last extant inscription of Govindachandra is dated 1154 CE, and the earliest available inscription of his successor Vijayachandra is dated 1168 CE.
 Such a long gap is unusual for the dynasty, and may indicate troubled times arising out of an external invasion or a war of succession after Govindachandra's death.